itskingori/itskingori.github.io/_posts/articles/2013/2013-09-03-modus-operandi.md

 ---
 title: "M.O. ★"
 category: articles
+layout: post
 ---

 **No matter how complex the processes or magical the output is, ultimately, it can and should be reduced to a set of rules, for continuity sake.**

 > Modus operandi (plural modi operandi) is a Latin phrase, approximately
 > translated as "method of operation".
-The term is used to describe
+The term is used to describe someone's
-> someone's habits of working, particularly in the context of business or
+> habits of working, particularly in the context of business or criminal
-> criminal investigations.
+> investigations.
 In English, it is often shortened to M.O. [...]
+In business,
-> In business, modus operandi is used to describe a firm's preferred means
+> modus operandi is used to describe a firm's preferred means of doing business
-> of doing business and interacting with other firms.
+> and interacting with other firms.
->

 > **modus operandi**
 > _noun_
 > \ˌmō-dəs-ˌä-pə-ˈran-dē, -ˌdī\
 > (moh-duhs op-uh-ran-dee)

 Any organisation (community or company) needs a sort of [M.O. ★][2] for the sake of effeciency and to have the ability to respond and recover from any sudden changes in the operations or workforce.

 On that note, I wrote an [M.O. ★][2] ... it boils down to the following.